baehyunsol/Sodigy/tests/README.md

 It runs `cargo test`, `cargo test --release` and `cargo doc` in every crates in `crates/`.

+It also runs `cargo clippy` with curated flags.

 ### Full test suite

 By running `cargo run -- all`, it runs all the test suites.
 It'll dump the result in a json format.
 It'll create a json file in the current working directory (where you run `cargo`).
 It'll create a copy in the `tests/log/`.